 The Center for Spiritual and Religious Life is a welcoming place for curious, intentional, respectful engagement with persons of similar, different or no religious tradition, and for quiet personal reflection and spiritual practice.

 We welcome all individuals and groups from the campus community and the Fox Valley who contribute to the goals of the Office of Spiritual and Religious Life.
-The Center has been designed to promote a balance of open space with planned gatherings.
+The Esch Hurvis Center for Spiritual and Religious Life has been designed to promote a balance of open space with planned gatherings.
 Each of the rooms can be reserved individually.